goncalossilva/dummy/README.md

 You can also change the base amount of records and the growth ratio (what these mean exactly is explained latter on):
     rails generate dummy:data --base-amount=5 --growth-ratio=1.5

+And you can manually define the amount of records to generate for each model (or just accept the defaults):
+    rails generate dummy:data --manual-amounts

 The fixtures are stored in _test/dummy/_ while a rake file is placed in _lib/tasks/dummy.rake_.
 It allows you to import the generated data into the database:
     RAILS_ENV="dummy" rake dummy:data:import